 Abdominal and pelvic floor activation

-When you curl into Cat pose, try exhaling as you pull your lower belly up towards the spine.
+When you curl into Cat, try exhaling as you pull your lower belly up towards the spine.
 You can think of zipping all the way from the pelvic floor muscles and scooping through the lower abdomen if that is something you are working on.

 Pelvic floor release

-Are you working on releasing your pelvic floor to help reduce pelvic pain?
+Are you working on releasing your pelvic floor muscles to help reduce pelvic pain?

-When you release into Cow pose, imagine your tailbone releases away from your pubic bone and your sitz bones spread.
+When you release into Cow, imagine your tailbone releases away from your pubic bone and your sitz bones spread apart.
+When you pair this with an inhalation you will be enhancing the natural movement of the pelvic floor muscles with the breath.

 Who is this posture good for?